 The 9th Bimblers Bluff 50k will take place on on October 23, 2016 at 8:00 am.
 This year’s event is also the USATF Connecticut Association Ultrarunning Championship Race.
-You can register here up until 11:00 pm on October 9, 2016, sorry but there will be no race day registrations.
+Registration is now closed as we have reached our permitted entry limit.
+Sorry but there will be no race day registrations.

 The Bimblers Bluff 50k is an off road foot race through several inter-connected woodland preserves in southern Connecticut.
 Consisting entirely of rolling forest roads or single track that can be extremely rocky, the course will provide a true test of the runner’s fitness and mental stamina.
 You should only consider entering this race if you are confident you have sufficient running experience such as having completed a recent road or trail marathon.
 If you have any questions or concerns about your ability to complete this race but would still like to enter, please contact the race director.